Lake County Parks discusses Meyer's Castle with Dyer

 “There were a couple of areas in Lake County where you could still see some dunes, but they are all gone now,” Dyer Councilman Alan Brooks, R-3, said.
 “I’ve lived here for 30 years and I would always drive by it [the Meyer's Castle sand dune] and say 'it’s a shame we can’t do something more there.'”

 The Lake County Parks Department also envisions doing something more with the land.
-Craig Zandstra, superintendent of planning and natural resources for Lake County Parks, stopped by a Dyer Town Council study session Thursday night to discuss the area's potential.
+Craig Zandstra, superintendent of planning and natural resources for Lake County Parks, stopped by a Dyer Town Council study session recently to discuss the area's potential.

 Back in the late 1970s, Lake County Parks was actually eyeing some open land on the south side of the castle, but the department did not have enough money at the time and the property was ultimately developed, becoming Castlewood subdivision.